bridger-thompson/choreChamps/README.md

 - [ ] Parents receive a notification when their child purchases a prize
 - [ ] Lots of animations, especially on the child view
 - [ ] Finishing touches
-- [ ] Frontend authorization for parent page

 ## Extra Stretch Goals: